ekataglobal/solrcloud_manager/README.md

 Copies a given configset in ZK to a local directory.

 **rmconfig**
-Deletes a given configset from ZK if it not referenced by any collection.
+Deletes a given configset from ZK.
+(But only if it not referenced by any collection.)

 TODO:
 =====

 * More consistent exception responses and handling (Use ManagerException more, better error messaging)
-* Cross version support (where possible)
 * Better introspection of solr responses
 * Insure paths other than /solr work
+* Lighter weight test suite

 SolrCloud Issues:
 =======

-As of Solr 4.9, The collections API currently has several issues.
+Here's a list of some of the Solr Collections API issues I'm aware of.
-This tool can work around some of them, marked (w).
+This tool can work around or protect against some of them, marked (w).

-1. SOLR-6072 - DELETEREPLICA can't delete the files from disk (Fixed in Solr 4.10)
+1. SOLR-6072 - DELETEREPLICA doesn't delete the files from disk (Fixed in Solr 4.10)
 1. (w) SOLR-5638 - If you try to CREATECOLLECTION with a configName that doesn't exist, it creates the cores before noticing that the config doesn't exist.
 This leaves you with cores that can't initialize, which means:
     1. You can't try again because the desired directories for those cores already exist